 You should start thinking about marketing your book at the same time that you formulate your ideas for the book’s content.
 As you consider who the book’s audience is, also consider how to let that audience know about the book.

 What we do and how you can help

-It is linked with your book’s dedicated page on SpringerLink, which offers free sample pages to all readers and full text content to the customers of the respective eBook collection.
+All books will have a home page on our content platform link.springer.com, which offers free sample pages to all readers and full text content to the customers of the respective eBook collection.